neerajk555/SQL-Training-exercise/module-14-triggers/04-Paired-Programming.md

 ---

-## Challenge: Complete Data Integrity System — 40 min
+## Challenge: Complete Data Integrity System

 ### 🎯 Objective
 Build a comprehensive trigger system for an e-commerce order management system.
 Partner A focuses on validation (BEFORE triggers), Partner B focuses on auditing (AFTER triggers).
 Then test together!